NLnetLabs/rpki-doc/source/krill/get-started.rst

 Note, you can find a full example config file with defaults `here <https://github.com/NLnetLabs/krill/blob/master/defaults/krill.conf>`_.

-We recommend that you do NOT make krill available publicly.
+We recommend that you do NOT make Krill available publicly.
 I.e. you can use the default where Krill will expose its API on `https://localhost:3000/` only.
 You do not need to have Krill available externally, unless you mean to provide certificates or a publication server to third parties.